 The Brangus is yet another Brahman-derived breed developed for the challenging conditions of the South.
 As usual, Southern cattle breeders were searching for ways to adapt superior beef breeds such as the Angus to their climate.

 Research began in the early 1930s at the USDA Experiment Station in Jeanerette, Louisiana.
 Cattlemen simultaneously conducted their own experiments, and through trial and error the right combination of Angus and Brahman was discovered.
 By 1949, a new breed had taken shape that was roughly 5/8 Angus and 3/8 Brahman.
-This creation was called the Brangus.
+This composite creation was called the Brangus.

 Originally, both black and red Brangus cattle could be registered as purebreds.
 In 1959, however, the breeders’ association decided to follow the example of the Angus registry and accept only black cattle.
 Dedicated breeders of Red Brangus believed that their cattle had superior heat tolerance and formed their own organization.
 Both the Brangus and the Red Brangus are becoming increasingly popular in the South.